A lender's credit score is the first thing to decide whether to lend money. This score represents the overall credit history of a loan applicant.

 Avoid making late payments on mortgage or credit cards

-Pay down large credit soon to reduce your percentage of the credit
+Pay down enormous credit soon to reduce your percentage of the credit

 Pay off any credit card debt before the due date